Improve Page Performance with content‑visibility

 Website performance is about far more than chasing a Lighthouse score.
 It covers the speed, responsiveness, stability, and efficiency of the experience people actually receive, alongside the engineering discipline required to protect those standards across content changes, feature growth, and repeated releases.

 Below you will find a subset of articles from my blog specifically about Performance, performance optimisation and Core Web Vitals.
 This is an area I have worked with for many years, and it has been a regular subject in my writing.
-There are twenty‑six articles collected together for you below.
+There are twenty‑nine articles collected together for you below.

 Small Brighton websites can still be slow.
 Here are practical performance lessons on images, scripts, hosting, mobile UX, and maintainable fixes.